Webdav Server Access

 Webdav protocol is integrated out of the box in Pydio Cells.

-Webdav is integrated out of the box.
-You can access it with valid credentials at the following address:
+You can access your server with a webdav client and valid credentials at the following address:

-I have Pydio Cells installed on a server.
-I access it at
+I have a Pydio Cells installed on a server that I can access at

 With domain names, it goes the same: if your pydio's domain name is

 - List and browse of workspaces and cells depending on current user rights and permissions.

 - Copy, move, rename, delete of files and folders.

 - Upload and download.